 Figure 5.10.2.1-1

-In this case, the motion control between the PLC (UE0) and its controlling devices, such as UE1, UE2 and others (Un) need to rely on the communication in the production cell, where the signal strength from gNB is not strong and reliable enough to provide data plane connectivity between those devices to exchange control information.
+In this case, the motion control between the PLC (UE0) and its controlling devices, such as UE1, UE2 and others (UEn) need to rely on the communication in the production cell, where the signal strength from gNB is not strong and reliable enough to provide data plane connectivity between those devices to exchange control information.
 Some of UEs in the shielded box may be outside the network coverage of the gNB.
 Therefore, the ProSe Device-to-Device communications between PLC (UE0) with its actuators and sensors in this close proximity production cell can be established.

 In factory Non-Public-Network, there may be multiple licensed 5G bands being used to meet various deployment needs.
-For example, in these scenarios, the devices within the shielded product-cell may use mmWave (29 GHz) to conduct direct communication to each other, while gNB uses C-band (3,8 GHz) for direct UE-to-Network communication.
+For example, in these scenarios, the devices within the shielded product-cell may use mmWave (29 GHz) to conduct direct communication to each other, while gNB uses C-band (3.8 GHz) for direct UE-to-Network communication.
 Using different bands also has the advantage of orthogonalizing interference.

 5.10.2.2 High cooperative robots' operation